MetOffice/lfric_core/documentation/source/getting_started/installation/build_and_run.rst

    transformation scripts must be defined in the ``applications/[app-name]/optimisations`` directory.
 See PSyclone documentation for an explanation.
- * ``make VERBOSE=1`` will additionally output much more, including information from the dependency analyser, the compile command for each compilation process and timings of the processes.
+ * ``make VERBOSE=1``: The verbose option causes output of information from the dependency analyser, the compile command for each compilation process, and timings of these processes.

 In addition to the ``bin`` directory that is created to hold the application executable, the build process creates a ``working`` directory to hold the